j19sch/j19sch.github.io/blog/2015/whats-the-word-for-the-part-of-testing-thats-not-checking/index.md

 ---

-*This post was originally published [here](https://testingcurve.wordpress.com/2015/08/17/whats-the-word-for-the-part-of-testing-thats-not-checking/).*
+*This post was originally published on my old blog.*

 [^1]: Advanced semantics question: is 'checking versus testing' more like 'apples versus fruit' or more like 'squares versus rectangles'?[^3]